forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

         "data" : {{ block "response" .}}{{ end }}
     }

-**item.json.json**
+### item.json.json
 The Hugo docs suggest you call this template `li.json`, but for clarity we’ll call it `item.json`.
 This is the one item we’ll load or render every time we want to output information for a player.

-We want the output of a player object to look like this
+We want the output of a player object to look like this:

     {
         "name": "Frank J. Robinson",